 The One Trick to Be the Best Virtual Assistant

 The only thing you need to know about being a rockstar VA?
 To be the best virtual assistant, you need to follow through!

 I know, it sounds simple, but it’s actually pretty hard.
 What does following through have to do with being a great virtual assistant?
-There are three ways you can follow through, proving yourself to be an excellent VA:
+There are three ways that allow you to prove yourself to be able to offer excellent virtual assistant services:

 - Follow through on getting jobs in the first place – how many times have you talked yourself out of a job because you figured you were too late and the hiring person already probably had enough candidates?
 While that’s sometimes true, more often than not, it’s NOT true.
 So send in your application – follow through!

 - Follow through when you see a blogger mention something on Twitter or Instagram – If you’re looking for clients, there are a ton of potential opportunities on Twitter, Facebook, and Instagram.
 Keep your eyes open for people mentioning they’re overwhelmed, hate a certain task, or wish they could find a solution to something that takes a lot of time.
 Follow up via social media – you could be that (paid) solution!

 - Follow through on what your client asks – once you have been hired by a client, or they’ve hired you to complete one assigned (paid!) before they hire you, it’s time to follow through!
 If your client asks you to create an outline for an upcoming post, get to it as soon as you can.
 Do some research, draft the outline, and email your client as soon as you’re done with the outline with a link to it.